 Throughout this week, I have been sharing what my two-person household has done to reduce waste in general and cutback on plastic in the bathroom, in our wardrobe, and while out and about.
 I recognise that we are privileged to be able to do this, having both the money to spend on things that may cost more than their plastic-wrapped brethren and the time to shop at multiple places to get the products.
 For those counting every penny or just wanting to do one weekly shop before a small child has a meltdown, I recognise it can be really hard to make these changes.

-This is one of the reasons I am planning to launch the Reduce Your Wasteline blog later this year.
+This is one of the reasons I am planning to launch the Reduce Your Wasteline blog.
 The idea of going zero waste or completely plastic free can be incredibly daunting (and, quite frankly, difficult and costly).
 But by making lots of little changes, we can all move in the right direction—hence the Progression Not Perfection tagline!
 I will be bringing in my experience as a researcher to look at how these swaps can be made easier so that we can all change our behaviour for the better.
 In the meantime, consider joining the Facebook group to start sharing your own tips and tricks.

 - Reduce Your Wasteline: The Bathroom